OpenPonk/BPMN/docs/validation-rules.md

 # OpenPonk BPMN Validation rules
-The best from BPMN Method and Style, bpmnlint validation rules
+The best from BPMN Method and Style, bpmnlint validation rules and Signavio Best Practice.

+Severity of rules:

+- **Guaranteed** - You are not able to model this.
+- **Error** - You should remove the Error because it can cause fatal problems in running process.
+- **Warning** - Is better to make it clear but the model is still correct according to BPMN documentation.

 ## Sequence Flow
 ### SF01 (Guaranteed)